proudjiao/chorus-lapilli/README.md

 # Chorus-Lapilli

+## Project background

+This is my first attempt at building a web-based game using React.
+In the process of exploration, I learned about React, JavaScript, JSon, Node.js, HTML, CSS, DOM, JSX, Chrome dev tools, React reconciliation.
+This [React Tutorial](https://reactjs.org/tutorial/tutorial.html) is immensely helpful during the course of my project

 ## Game Background

 As a popular board game in ancient Rome, Chorus-Lapilli (“dancing grains”) is a variant of terni lapilli (“three grains”).